ElektraInitiative/libelektra/doc/help/elektra-architecture.md

 details and should not be optimised towards speed.
 In Elektra, the actual process of making configuration permanent is completely hidden.

-“Off-by-one confusion” is a topic of its own.
+"Off-by-one confusion" is a topic of its own.
 The best is to stick to the conventions the programming language gives.
 For returning sizes of strings, it must be clear whether a terminating `'\0'` is included or not.
 All such decisions must be consistent.
 In Elektra the terminating null